-To reduce potential for recontamination of public spaces in the southern end of town after abatement, rehabilitation of the former mine site and rail corridor uphill of the eastern embankment and the abatement of the eastern embankment is likely necessary as a precursor to the abatement of the other six locations subject to a separate Review.
-The proposed abatement of the former mine site, rail corridor and other six sites are subject to separate planning approvals.
+To reduce potential for recontamination of public spaces in the southern end of town after abatement, rehabilitation of the former mine site and rail corridor uphill of the eastern embankment and the abatement of the eastern embankment is likely necessary as a precursor to the abatement of the locations subject to this Review.
+The proposed abatement of the former mine site, rail corridor and eastern embankment site are subject to separate planning approvals.